Are you convinced that you can’t grow anything at all and have a completely brown thumb?

 The reason for the extra thought when choosing the place to plant them is worth the time and effort because they have a relentless underground sprouting system.

-Once they get established they easily become hard to control and contain.
+Once they get established they can easily become hard to control and keep contained.

 They will spread themselves as far and wide as they can find soil.
 This isn’t necessarily bad if you have space but that issue needs to be considered beforehand.

 It’s technically a weed and that’s the same characteristic that makes it a tough, perfect plant for beginners and brown thumbs.